If you are intending to travel in Australia on a budget, this post is for you.

 Not only is internet in Australia stupidly expensive, it is also hugely unreliable and away from the capital cities can be very slow.

 It’s a constant struggle for us as we road trip around the country, particularly in the country regions and the Outback.
-Our phones are with the Optus network and since we left the east coast weeks ago we’ve barely had service.

-Try libraries, cafes, hostels and McDonald’s for free wifi hot spots to check your email from your smart phone or laptop.
+Try libraries, cafes, hostels and McDonald’s for free wi-fi hot spots to check your email from your smart phone or laptop.
 If it is free, don’t expect it to work that well.
 And rarely will it be fast especially in congested areas.

-Also, Urban Spoon is a good resource to search cafes and restaurants offering free wireless.
+Urban Spoon is a good resource to search cafes and restaurants offering free wireless.

 You can buy mobile wifi devices for your own laptop to connect to the internet.
 You can pay-as-you-go which could be a cheaper alternative then buying internet connection at hotels or hostels.

 You can buy a cheap SIM card for your phone from the supermarket or phone store.
 You can then pay as you go.
+Even better is to purchase an eSim – if you have an unlocked phone.
+Our favorite company to recommend for ease and best prices is Airalo.
+Click here to see rates

 Telstra is the fastest with the best network (which they abuse with high prices).
 Optus is the next best – they have better customer service than Telstra but Telstra has the better coverage.

-How to Visit Australia
+Final Thoughts on How to Visit Australia on a Budget

 Because Australia is fairly isolated from most of the world requiring a long flight, for many people it becomes a once-in-a-lifetime trip.